Monmouth County NJ Shoplifting Lawyer

 The value of the merchandise in question has to be over $200 but less than $500.
 If convicted of this charge a Defendant will be facing up to five 18 months in a New Jersey State Prison, a fine up to $10,000 and a felony criminal record.

-Disorderly Persons Offense Shoplifting Charges in Hazlet NJ:
+What is the Jail time for Disorderly Persons Offense Shoplifting Conviction in Hazlet NJ:

 The value of the merchandise in question has to be less than $200.
 If convicted of this charge a Defendant will be facing up to five (6) months in the Monmouth County Jail, a fine up to $1,000 and a criminal record.